Lexogen-Tools/SIRVsuite/README.md

 ```

 ## 4. Output data
-The pipeline will create subfolder for every specified module with module-specific output data.
+The pipeline will create a subfolder for every specified module containing output data of the module.

 **Coverage module**